valebl/shazam_ir/README.md

 |
 └───examples
 |   |   matching_vs_non-matching_plots.ipynb
-|   |   sample_trimmed.wav
-|   |   matching_track.wav
-|   |   non-matching_track.wav

 ```

-The `resources/` folder contains two examples of audio samples, `Sample_trimmed.wav` is an audio sample obtained by trimming a part of the song "Coldplay_Violet-Hill.wav",
+The `resources/` folder contains two examples of audio samples, `sample_trimmed.wav` is an audio sample obtained by trimming a part of the song "Coldplay_Violet-Hill.wav",
-while `Sample_recorded.wav` is an audio sample obtained by recording with the laptop microphone a part of the song "Ed-Sheeran_Thinking-Out-Loud.wav", which was being played  from a mobile phone.
+while `sample_recorded.wav` is an audio sample obtained by recording with the laptop microphone a part of the song "Ed-Sheeran_Thinking-Out-Loud.wav", which was being played  from a mobile phone.
+Moreover, `matching_track.wav` is the complete song "Coldplay_Violet-Hill.wav" and `non-matching_track.wav` is the complete song "The-Beatles_Hey-Jude.wav".
+These songs are used in the examples, against the sample trimmed from "Coldplay_Violet-Hill.wav".

 The `resources/database/` folder contains the fingerprints dictionary as a .json file, together with the related metadata database as a .csv file.
 These files have been obtained "offline" by a preprocessing step.
 The user can create its own tracks fingerprints and metadata databases by using the script `shazir/database.py`.
 The script will preprocess all the songs contained in the folder `resources/database/wav/`